Land Rover LR2 Insurance Rates

 Rates are averaged for all Land Rover LR2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief summary of the ideas that were covered above.
+The following is a summary of the primary concepts that were presented in the illustrations above.

-- High-risk drivers that tend to have accidents or serious violations may be required to pay an average of $1,280 more each year to buy Land Rover LR2 insurance
+- Higher risk drivers who have multiple accidents or major violations may be required to pay an average of $1,280 more each year for LR2 insurance

 Rate Tables and Charts